Resource Guarding Is Not a Dirty Word #2- But What Do You Do If the Dog Is Really Awful??!!

-I have shared videos about "Yeti the Bad Dog", and talk about him in the resource blog listed above, as well as in others.
+I have shared videos about "Yeti the Bad Dog" and talked about him in the resource blog listed above, as well as in others.
 The first video of him that I recorded was back in 2017.
-I find it painful to listen to my own voice on that video, because my understanding of aggression has changed so much.
+I find it painful to listen to my own voice in that video because my understanding of aggression has changed so much.

-I used to believe that the presence of aggression in a dog was an indication of an instability in temperament, or that the dog might be attempting to be "dominant".
-Well, it is true that genetics can play a part in temperament, but the aggression I have encountered in dogs is based in fear.
+I used to believe that the presence of aggression in a dog was an indication of instability in temperament or that the dog might be attempting to be "dominant."
+Well, it is true that genetics can play a part in temperament, but the aggression I have encountered in dogs is based on fear.

 He can stop showing his aggression, until he snaps and bites someone.